 As mentioned above, you’ll need to review the ferry schedule carefully and reserve a vehicle spot in advance.
 You can still drive on without a reservation, but I definitely wouldn’t recommend it.
 On a Friday or Saturday in summer it appears like everyone in the state is going to the islands.
 You won’t need a reservation if you are just walking on or taking a bicycle.
 But remember the park is not within walking distance from the ferry terminal at Friday Harbor.

 San Juan Islands Ferry #64889 Purchase

 There are two ferry routes to Friday Harbor, one is a direct nonstop passage from Anacortes.
 The other makes three stops, at Lopez Island, Orcas Island, and Shaw Island.
 If you have the time I recommend the latter.
 It’s a much longer passage but more scenic as the ferry sails past numerous picturesque islands.
-If possible try and time your return ferry passage for the evening before sunset.
+If possible, try to time your return ferry passage for the evening before sunset.
 There are excellent photo opportunities then, with the islands and Mount Baker bathed in warm light!

 Thanks for reading this post, I hope you enjoyed it.
 Please consider sharing it with friends family and colleagues!

-All photos on this post are available as fine art prints, and for commercial licensing.
+All photos on this post are available as fine art prints and for commercial licensing.